Dr Julie Cichero

 Research Interests

-• Thickened liquids and texture modified foods
+• IDDSI including thickened liquids and texture modified foods

-• Tablet swallowing
+• Tablet / medication swallowing

 Reasons for tablet swallowing difficulty in healthy individuals and those with swallowing problems (dysphagia) as a result of stroke, progressive neurological disease, head injury, head and neck cancer treatment or other conditions